azuredevcollege/dockerday/day6/challenges/challenge4.md

 HEALTHCHECK --interval=30s --timeout=3s CMD curl -f http://localhost/ || exit 1
 ```

-We use official php image as our base.
-Then we install couple of binaries that we need and create a folder where we'll store uploaded images.
-After that we copy our web app into image.
+We use an official php image as our base (line 1).
+Then we install a couple of binaries that we need (line 2&3) and create a folder where we'll store uploaded images (line 4).
+After that we copy our web app into image (line 6).
 So far nothing unknown.
-But now we have a new instruction, "HEALTHCHECK".
-"HEALTHCHECK" instruction tells Docker "how to test a container to check if it's still working or not?".
+But now we have a new instruction, **"HEALTHCHECK"**. **"HEALTHCHECK"** tells Docker "how to test a container to check if it's still working or not?".
 This can detect cases such as a web server that is stuck in an infinite loop and unable to handle new connections, even though the server process is still running so the container is up.
 When we run a container which has a healthcheck defined in its image, this container has a "health" status in addition to its "lifecycle" status.
-This allows us to monitor container's health status and take action if something goes wrong.
+This allows us to monitor a container's health status and take action if something goes wrong.
 In our case, we instructed that each container created from that image should start a healthchecking process and continue to do that every 30 seconds.
-If container gets a response from http://localhost/, Docker will mark the container as healthy, otherwise unhealthy.
+If container gets a response from http://localhost/, Docker will mark the container as healthy, otherwise unhealthy (line 7).

 All good so far but there's something strange in this Dockerfile.
-We don't have any CMD instruction in this file.
-So, which application will be started when a container been created from that image?
-Is there anything like secret CMD or something else?
-Answer is really simple.
-When you build an image, Docker inherits all the settings from base image.
+We don't have any **CMD** instruction in this file.
+So, which application will be started when a container has been created from that image?
+Is there anything like a secret **CMD** or something else?
+The Answer is really simple.
+When you build an image, Docker inherits all the settings from the base image.
 If you specify anything on your Dockerfile, it overwrites the same value that is inherited from base image.
-But if you left it blank, Image uses the inherited value from base image.
-In our case, we don't have the CMD instruction, so Docker will inherit this from base image.
+But if you leave it blank, the image uses the inherited value from the base image.
+In our case, we don't have the **CMD** instruction, so Docker will inherit this from the base image.
 That's enough for the first Dockerfile.
 Let's take have a look at mysql's Dockerfile too.

 Type:
 ```shell